HestiMae/pollinators-paradise/README.md

 *When Draining Honey*: Deals magical honey damage based on the amount of honey in all equipment.<br/>
 *When Draining ■■■■■■*: NYI.

+When accidentally hitting bees, they'll be healed instead.

 ## Mechanics

 ### Honeying